master-q/masterq-docs/presentations/20140904_haskell_symposium/talk.md

 # Metasepi Project

 Now, I would like to talk about our project named Metasepi.
+We challenge to create an open-source Unix-like operating system designed with strong type, on Metasepi Project.
+The Metasepi aims to be desktop OS for daily usage.

 # Scratch or Rewrite

+Why does Metasepi focus Unix-like OS?
+Because it's caused by design strategy.
+It can be chosen from two way, that are building from scratch or rewriting existing OS.
+If you choose the scratch way, you should develop everything such like kernel, system call, own compiler and own web browser.
+On the other hand, if you choose the rewrite way, you can focus to develop your kernel.
+Because the other modules can be re-used.
+Therefore, we chosen the rewrite way to develop Metasepi.

 # Snatch-driven development #1

+By the way, do you know Konami's old video game named "Snatcher"?
+The game is rendering of war between human society and android society.
+The android kills a human secretly, takes skin of the human as interface and acts like the human using the skin.
+Androids replace humans little by little.
+Finally, the android society perfectly rewrite the human society keeping same structure.
+It's called "Snatch" on the game.

 # Snatch-driven development #2

+How about OS society?

+Therefore, we call it as "Snatch-driven development".

 # Why we use jhc ?
 # Unix-like OS needs reentrancy
 # What's reentrancy ?